Take a look at our five day units

 Each unit is very carefully planned to be suitable for all children.
 They are written with children aged 5 – 10 in mind, with suggestions for adaptations and extensions included.
 That means – absolute magic! – all your children can do this together.

 With The Play Academy, everyone comes together, for one activity a day.
-I have really found this to be so beneficial to family life, that’s really built connections between my kids and given us life-long family memories, so I really hope The Play Academy does the same for you.
+I have really found this to be so beneficial for my children – it’s really built connections between them, developing friendships, team work, and life-long memories.

 Rather than teach though un-natural separate school subjects, The Play Academy is based around themes that integrate skills.

 So you’ll find math, literacy, language, science, world culture, art, nature study, fine motor skills, imagination, and play are all integrated in the units and work together to give your children the best possible education.
 That’s one that is engaging, it reflects how we learn in the real world, and lets your kids make strong links across subjects.
 And of course, based on NurtureStore’s philosophy, all the units are full of hands-on activities and lots of fun.